 Three hours of credit can be earned for an internship of at least 17 hrs per week for 8 weeks or 135 hrs total (a minimum of 270 for 6 credit hours).
 We discourage internships of fewer hours than that.
 (College minimum standard is 45 hours for one credit.)

-No more than 3 hours of credit in economics can be earned with internships.
+No more than 6 hours of credit in economics can be earned with internships.
 This course cannot be repeated for credit.

 Registration for this course follows an atypical process.
 Before registering, you must find an internship and come to an agreement with the workplace sponsor about the approximate amount of hours you will work during the semester.
 After you have an offer in hand with a work schedule, you should complete the internship for credit application available here.